Select Arrow Right icon Aging 101

 Immunosenescence and inflammaging

 What’s immunosenescence?
 In short, it’s a term used to describe the aging of the immune system.
 Our immune system relies on specific immune cells to keep us healthy: B cells, which produce antibodies, T cells, which are cells that provide cell immunity, and NK or natural killer cells, which are white blood cells that destroy infected cells.
-During immunosenescence, this trio of critical immune cells becomes senescent, contributing to age-related decline and inflammation—or inflammaging.
-And while a healthy immune system will work to clear senescent cells, an aging immune system doesn’t work as well and the senescent cells can pile up, contributing to an unhealthy inflammatory state.
+During immunosenescence, the balance of immune cells shift toward pro-inflammatory cell types, including senescent immune cells that cease to replicate and secrete inflammatory molecules.
+All cell types in the body can become senescent (usually in response to cellular damage).
+With aging, the immune cells—which normally home in on, and clear these senescent cells—become senescent themselves, and the mechanism breaks down.
+Not only do senescent immune cells fail to clean up senescent cells, they secrete their own inflammatory molecules, adding to the inflammation surrounding healthy tissue.

-Unfortunately, we can’t reverse the natural aging process, but we can harness innovations and interventions that help support a healthy inflammatory state as we age, including senolytics.
-This class of compounds, like those found in our Senolytic Complex, can aid in the removal of senescent cells and, in turn, support healthy cellular aging.
-The formulation in Elysium’s Senolytic Complex is based on leading institutional research in the field of cellular senescence and proven to clear senescent cells in two different human cell lines in laboratory studies.
+Unfortunately, we can’t reverse the natural aging process, but we can harness innovations and interventions that help support a healthy inflammatory state as we age.
+The Inflammaging Complex in Elysium's immune supplement Format contains a patented blend of tamarind-turmeric extract, which has been clinically proven to reduce markers of inflammaging, including IL-6, CRP, and TNF -ɑ, in joint conditions and lessen knee discomfort after exercise [7-9].
+The Complex also includes broccoli extract (a sulforaphane source), which further promotes a healthy inflammatory status [10].
+Format also includes a Senolytic Complex, designed to be taken intermittently (two days a month).
+The Complex contains a senolytic formulation is based on leading institutional research in the field of cellular senescence and proven to clear senescent cells in two different human cell lines in laboratory studies.

 References